varapp/varapp-docs/docs/src/about.rst

 These are the new features that we are either working on now or would like to add progressively to the program.

+- Get rid of VEP for the annotation.
 - View local alignments in a viewer similar to IGV.
 - Calculate variants frequencies across several databases of one user/group.
 - Easy installer.